Twitter faces $250m fine over new data privacy issue

 “When an advertiser uploaded their marketing list, we may have matched people on Twitter to their list based on the email or phone number the Twitter account holder provided for safety and security purposes,” the company said in an October blog post that disclosed the incident.

 Twitter’s security practices have recently been under scrutiny for other reasons.
-Last month, hackers took over dozens of Twitter accounts and sent tweets from the accounts of prominent individuals, including former President Barack Obama and reality TV star Kim Kardashian West, to gain bitcoins. – New York Times
+Last month, hackers took over dozens of Twitter accounts and sent tweets from the accounts of prominent individuals, including former US president Barack Obama and reality television star Kim Kardashian West, to gain bitcoins. – New York Times